-The Leibniz-Zentrum Allgemeine Sprachwissenschaft (ZAS) is a university-independent research institute of the Federal state of Berlin that is jointly funded by the Federal Government and the Länder.
+The Leibniz-Zentrum Allgemeine Sprachwissenschaft (ZAS) is a university-independent research institute of the federal state of Berlin that is jointly funded by the federal and state governments.
 It is sponsored by the Verein Geisteswissenschaftliche Zentren Berlin (GWZ e.V.) .
-Its objective is the investigation of natural language and its manifestation in individual languages.
-The aim is to better understand this central human ability and its biological, cognitive and social factors.
-By understanding the structures of language, its acquisition and processing, foundations are laid for applications, e.g. in the field of speech diagnostics or speech technology.
+At the ZAS, the human faculty of language and its expression in individual languages is explored, with the aim to better understand this central human ability and its biological, cognitive and social factors.
+Knowledge gained on how language is structured, acquired and processed can be applied elsewhere, e.g. in the field of speech diagnostics or speech technology.

-The scientific work at ZAS rests on corpus linguistic methods and field research in the Eastern European, African and Pacific regions.
-A phonetics laboratory, a psycholinguistics laboratory and a motion-capture laboratory can be used at ZAS for empirical testing and experimental modelling of predictions.
-A research library with approx. 58,200 volumes is available to the staff of the institute and other linguistic institutions as well as to students of linguistic studies in Berlin and Potsdam.
-ZAS supports university-level education by teaching courses and helps coordinating linguistic research in Berlin and in joint EU projects.
+The scientific work at ZAS is based on on corpus linguistic methods and field research in the Eastern European, African and Pacific regions.
+A phonetics laboratory, a psycholinguistics laboratory and a motion-capture laboratory are available at ZAS for empirical testing and experimental modelling of predictions.
+A research library with approx. 58,200 volumes is available to staff from the institute and other linguistic institutions as well as to students studying linguistic in Berlin and Potsdam.
+ZAS supports university-level education by teaching courses and helping to coordinate linguistic research in Berlin and in joint EU projects.

-An internationally staffed Scientific Advisory Board accompanies the work at ZAS and reports annually to the BMBF and the State of Berlin on current activities.
-As an institution of the GWZ ZAS is under the supervision of the membership meeting and the board of trustees (Kuratorium).
+An internationally staffed scientific advisory board supports the work at ZAS, reporting annually to the BMBF and the State of Berlin on current activities.
+As an institution of the GWZ, ZAS is under the supervision of the membership meeting and the board of trustees (Kuratorium).

-studies of language acquisition, especially the acquisition of German as a second language at pre-school and primary school age.
-An important activity in this area is the development of test procedures for multilingual children that are adapted to their different languages and can be used to measure their language level and identify language disorders.
+Studies on language acquisition, especially the acquisition of German as a second language at pre-school and primary school age.
+The development of test procedures adapted to the different languages of multilingual children which can be used to measure their language level and identify language disorders constitutes an important activity in this area.

 The programme areas will be fully integrated into the research areas from 2020 onwards.

-The Centre for General Linguistics becomes a member of the Leibniz-Gemeinschaft and is since called Leibniz-Centre for General Linguistics.
-The BMBF core programme will be executed until the end of 2019.
+The Centre for General Linguistics becomes a member of the Leibniz-Association, henceforth to be called Leibniz-Centre for General Linguistics.
+The BMBF core programme is set to be carried out until the end of 2019.

-ZAS receives project funding from the Federal Ministry of Education and Research (BMBF) which replaces the previous project funding by the German Research Foundation (DFG).
+ZAS receives project funding from the Federal Ministry of Education and Research (BMBF), replacing the previous project funding by the German Research Foundation (DFG).
 The funded research programme is entitled Embedding, linking and constituent boundaries in spoken language, grammar and discourse.
-The basic funding is provided by the State of Berlin.
-The research programme is supplemented by a number of other projects; project sponsors include the DFG, the Volkswagen Foundation, the European Commission, the European Science Foundation, the Investitionsbank Berlin and the Senate of Berlin.
+The basic funding is provided by the State of Berlin, with a number of other projects providing supplemental funding, including the DFG, the Volkswagen Foundation, the European Commission, the European Science Foundation, the Investitionsbank Berlin and the Senate of Berlin.

-The German Wissenschaftsrat has evaluated the research achievements of ZAS, ZfL (Zentrum für Literatur- und Kulturforschung) and ZMO (Zentrum Moderner Orient) as excellent and recommended further funding.
+In its “Recommendation on Developing and Promoting the Humanities in Germany” the science and humanities council deemed the research achievements of ZAS, ZfL (Zentrum für Literatur- und Kulturforschung) and ZMO (Zentrum Moderner Orient) as excellent and recommends their continued activity and funding.

-Professor Dr. Manfred Krifka becomes director of ZAS; he is professor at the Humboldt-Universität zu Berlin.
+Professor Dr. Manfred Krifka becomes director of ZAS; he is professor at the Humboldt University in Berlin.